ECON-691/quickstart-for-codespaces/README.md

 This is a quick node project template for demoing Codespaces.
 It is based on the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
 We will be using this as an assignment to familiarize you with GitHub Codespaces and how to do "commits" in them.
 As a bonus, it will also introduce you to "ports" and preview the ability to change webpages with code.

+## What is a codespace?

 ## Instructions

 This assignment is a modification of [Quickstart for GitHub Codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart), which provides a tour of using Codespaces with this repo.

-1. In the upper right-hand corner, click the green "Use this template"button and then select "Create new repository."
+1. In the upper right-hand corner, click the green "Use this template" button and then select "Create new repository."
 2. Make sure that the "Include all branches" slider is set to ON.
    ![Screenshot of "Create new repository" page demonstrating the "Include all branches" slider as set to ON.](https://github.com/ECON-691/quickstart-for-codespaces/blob/main/public/images/screenshot-newrepo.png)
    Give your repository a name (quickstart-for-codespaces works) and a short description ("Clone of ECON-691/quickstart-for-codespaces for Tech Tacos" is an easy example).
 Leave visibility as "Public," and then click the green "Create repository" button at the bottom of the page.
 4. Please open [Quickstart for GitHub Codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart) in a separate tab from this README set of instructions.
-5. Read the "Introduction" section.
+5. Read just the "Introduction" section; then come back to this instructions page.
-6. Do not follow the instructions in the "Creating your codespace" section.
-Instead, you will do the following:
-    a.
-Leaving both this README and the Quickstart doc open in their tabs, open your assignment repo in a third tab.
-    b.
-Click the green "Code" button and open the Codespace that is already assigned to you by GitHub classroom.
-7. Then, continue to follow the instructions in the Quickstart document for the remaining sections.
-Since this isn't a test of your creativity, in the "Edit the application" section, for the instruction "Edit the text field of the first haiku to personalize the application with your own haiku," I would like you to simply **change the city** in the first poem.
+6. Click the green "<> Code" button and then click "Create codespace on main."
+Wait for the Codespace to load and get set up! **You should now have 3 tabs open: A) these repo instructions, B) the GitHub document on getting started with codespaces, and C) the codespace itself.**
+7. In Tab B (the GitHub document tutorial), scroll down to "Running the application."
+Follow the instructions to run the `npm run dev' command and open the port in a new browser tab. **You should now have a 4th tap open: D) a webpage with haikus and pics of Octocat!**

+## Additional Resources